 Limits for Fiber CPA Systems

 One sees that for higher pulse energies one should use stronger pulse stretching in order to limit the peak power in the fiber.
-The longest practical stretched pulse durations (with a bulky pair of diffracting gratings for compression) are a couple of nanoseconds, which in combination with the self-focusing limit for the peak power (a few megawatts) leads to maximum pulse energies of the order of 10 mJ.
+The longest practical stretched pulse durations (with a bulky pair of diffraction gratings for compression) are a couple of nanoseconds, which in combination with the self-focusing limit for the peak power (a few megawatts) leads to maximum pulse energies of the order of 10 mJ.

 Volume Bragg gratings allow for much more compact setups, but only allow for stretched pulse durations in the picosecond regime.
 Therefore, the possible pulse energies (combined with reasonable pulse quality) are accordingly lower.